The Richness of Bell Nonlocality: Generalized Bell Polygamy and Hyper-Polygamy: Conclusions

 In this work, we explored the polygamous structure in the violations of Bell inequalities for multipartite quantum systems.
 Using the symmetries of the MABK inequalities and the corresponding Bell operators, we constructed a family of permutation-invariant states violating all possible MABK inequalities of a given size at once.
 Namely, we proved that for any $k>0$ there always exists a system size $N_k$ for which all MABK inequalities on $(N_k-k)$-qubits are violated with a single $ N_k$-qubit state.
 Furthermore, we show that the minimal $N_k$ for which this is possible scales approximately linearly with $k$, and the number of discarded subsystems in the Bell test can be as high as $\approx N/3$.
 Thus, even after losing a third of the whole system, one can still observe Bell nonlocal correlations.

 These findings demonstrate that quantum correlations in multipartite systems are significantly more abundant than previously recognized, with the amount of shared nonlocality scaling extensively with the number of possible subsystem partitions.
 This unique property of polygamous states makes it possible to improve the benchmarks of nonlocality in quantum devices at many subsystems at once.
+Moreover, $k$-polygamous states stay Bell nonlocal after a loss of an arbitrary set of $k$ parties, and this property could become especially useful in communication scenarios.
 We specifically show that an $N$-qubit Bell inequality composed of the symmetrization of a $(N-k)$-party Mermin-type operator reaches its maximum value for the introduced $k$-polygamous states, which are optimal in scenarios with positive integer $k<N/2$.
 Moreover, they outperform the violation strategies based on $|\text{GHZ}_{N-k}\rangle$ for $k > 1$ (at $k=1$ both strategies give the same result).
 This observation gives future perspectives for device-independent self-testing of multiple groups of nodes in a quantum network at once, providing a step forward towards scalable quantum technologies.

 We further explored the concept of $K$-hyper-polygamy, where a single quantum state exhibits $k$-polygamy for all $1\leq k \leq K$, allowing for an even greater number of simultaneous violations of Bell inequalities.
 Using SDP, we determined the minimal $N_K$ for $K\leq 12$.
 For example, the 2-hyper-polygamy exists already in a system of $N=7$ qubits.
 This demonstrates the possibility of observing 28 simultaneous Bell violations in all $6$- and $5$-qubit subsystems using a single seven-qubit state.